simonangel-fong/Note_Tech/Operating_System/ccp/security/security.md

   - `AWS Client VPN`
     - securely connect **users** to **AWS or on-premises networks**.

-- `Internet Protocol Security (IPsec)`
-  - a **secure network protocol suite** that **authenticates and encrypts the packets** of data to provide secure encrypted communication between two computers over an Internet Protocol network.
-  - Used in `AWS VPN`

 ---

+## Firewall

-## AWS Web Application Firewall (WAF)
+### AWS Web Application Firewall (WAF) - Firewall

 - `AWS Web Application Firewall (WAF)`

   - protect web applications from common web exploits.

-- Write users their own rules to ALLOW or DENY traffic based on the contents of an HTTP requests.
+- Write users their own rules to **ALLOW or DENY traffic** based on the contents of an HTTP requests.

-- Can use a ruleset from a trusted AWS Security Partner in the AWS WAF rules Marketplace.
+- Can use a ruleset from a trusted AWS Security Partner in the AWS WAF rules **Marketplace**.
 - Can be attached to either `CloudFront` or an `Application Load Balancer`.

 ![waf](./pic/waf.png)